biazhong/PPP/README.md

 # PPP
+In this site, we include all the code used to conduct the numerical experiments of the paper entitled "Speeding Up Paulson's Procedure for Large-Scale Problem Using Parallel Computing".
+In Section 7.1 of the paper, we conduct the numerical experiments in a single processor computing environment, all the code are written in Java.
+In Section 7.2 of the paper, we conduct the numerical experiments in different parallel computing environments, all the code are written in C++.
+To compile and run the Java code, one may download the integrated development environment (IDE) from https://www.eclipse.org/.
+To compile and run the C++ code, one may download parallel computing platform, namely MPICH-3.3.2,  we used in the paper from https://www.mpich.org/.
+This site also includes the tutorials on how to set up the parallel computing environments for MPI.

 ---Directory "Code for Section 7.1" contains all the Java code that is used to conduct the numerical experiments listed in Section 7.1 of the paper entitled "Speeding Up Paulson's Procedure for Large-Scale Problems Using Parallel Computing".